Russell Brand: Stand-up

 In 2013, Brand presented and toured his comedy show Messiah Complex, in which he tackled advertising, the laws on drug addiction and the portrayal of his heroes, such as Gandhi, Guevara, Malcolm X and Jesus, and how he is, in comically contrived ways, similar to them.

 In January 2017, Brand announced his new tour Re:Birth, which debuted in April 2017 and was meant to go through November 2018.
 However, on 30 April 2018, he was forced to cancel the remaining dates after his mother was critically injured in a hit-and-run accident.
 Russell Brand: Re:Birth, which was filmed in London in April 2018, was released as a standup comedy film on Netflix on 4 December 2018.

 Over the years, Brand has named Richard Pryor, Bill Hicks, Peter Cook, Lenny Bruce, Tony Hancock, Jack Kerouac, Stewart Lee, Tenacious D, Eddie Murphy, and Monty Python among his comedic influences.
 In choosing one comedy film among his five favourite movies he picked Monty Python's Life of Brian.
 In 2009, he appeared in the television documentary, Monty Python: Almost the Truth (Lawyers Cut).

+During a live show at the Royal & Derngate theatre in Northampton in 2008 Brand made a hoax call to police saying he had seen a man responsible for a number of assaults.
+He pretended to be a witness to assaults named Sarah.
+Northamptonshire Police decided not to prosecute and said they would discourage making such calls.
+The call was condemned by Lynda Yorke of Leicester Rape Crisis Centre, who said: "I don't think that's particularly amusing.
+It's in very poor taste.
+The issue of sexual assault is often belittled and such callous behaviour is extremely hurtful to the victims."
+James Donaghy of The Guardian said it showed "catastrophically poor judgment".
+Brand apologised for the call.

+He has incorporated many of his controversial public acts into his comedic material.
+In March 2015, a biographical documentary was released called Brand: A Second Coming.